uvicpraxis/spokenwebpedagogy/index.md

 * Copy-edit the collection (~ 16 October 2026).
 * Circulate the collection for public use (~ 16 October 2026).

-Note: this project is no longer in active development, and we are no longer accepting contributions.
+This project is no longer in active development, and we are no longer accepting contributions.
 Thank you for understanding.